 However, sleep apnea screening has little potential to cause harm.
 Screening can be done economically.
 Positive screening just leads to the scheduling of more accurate tests, which has a modest cost.
 There are no health harms associated with these tests.
 Therefore, the total likely harm is a few unnecessary tests.
 That is far outweighed by the potential benefit from screening in terms of lives saved, accidents avoided, and healthcare costs reduced.

-If you would like to learn more about sleep apnea screening or have been diagnosed with sleep apnea in Omaha and want treatment, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you would like to learn more about sleep apnea screening or have been diagnosed with sleep apnea in Omaha and want treatment, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.